 When the mood struck, my mom was one of the great shopping buddies of all time, especially if you were her daughter.

 Now, if you got her in not “the mood,” you could forget it.
 Everything was too pricey and looked terrible and should you really even eat that piece of bread?
 And woe to you if you got the nose wrinkle.
-It happened if you stepped out of the dressing room in a piece that you had fallen in love with, that was probably a little weird but that you thought could make work, if it only it would lay flat across here or there… I lived in fear of the nose wrinkle.
+It invariably happened if you stepped out of the dressing room in a piece that you had fallen in love with, that was probably a little weird but that you thought could make work, if it only it would lay flat across here or there… I lived in fear of the nose wrinkle.
 It was a repudiation of your taste.

 “Will you wear it?
 You should get it!
 It’s a classic.
 You’ll wear it forever.
 Just get it!”
 I think the thing that pushes it over the edge is her implication that buying the thing is your idea, not hers.

 And as her daughter, she often threw all caution to the wind and bought these things for me.
 And I did NOT say no. No, indeed.
 I love clothes and shoes and getting dressed, and I made between approximately no dollars and very few dollars, whereas she and my dad were quite comfortable, and so if she was buying, I was too.
-And boy, did we have fun, darting in and out of boutiques, trying on everything that caught our eyes, with no regard for utility and in those days not much for price.
-This was before the great price hikes of the mid aughts, where everything suddenly cost like a literal thousand dollars.
-In the year of our lord, two-thousand, you could get a pair of Louboutins for roughly three hundred dollars, and feel incredibly luxurious and silly, because you knew your feet would be dead to you by the end of the day, and also be in love with the shoes and not care.
+And boy, did we have fun, darting in and out of boutiques, trying on everything that caught our eyes, with no regard for utility, and, in those days, not much for price.
+(This was before the great price hikes of the mid aughts, where everything suddenly cost like a literal thousand dollars.)
+In the year of our lord, two-thousand-and-three, you could get a pair of Louboutins for roughly three hundred dollars or so, and feel incredibly luxurious and silly, because you knew your feet would be dead to you by the end of the day, and also be in love with the shoes and not care.
 Carrie Bradshaw, c’est moi.
 The thrill of the purchase was real, and the prices scary but not terrifying or even simply gross.

 One of my best days ever in my life was- surprisingly, given the proximity to trauma- about a month after 9/11.

 I was 23 years old when the planes struck the buildings.
-I watched it all from my bedroom window on the corner of 10th street and First Avenue, where I had a cherished view of the towers shining above the tenements of the East Village.
+I watched it all from my bedroom window on the corner of E10th street and First Avenue, where I had a cherished view of the towers shining above the tenements of the East Village.
 The view was a constant reminder how New York can be both a small town and a global hub all at the same time.
-I loved gazing at them, as I day dreamed of what my life would be, glimmering in the distance.
+I loved gazing at them, as I daydreamed of what my life would be, glimmering in the distance.
 Watching them simply collapse into dust was incomprehensible.
-I cried for days and days, my heart broke for my city, my home, for the people who died, some strangers, some friends, and for their families, and my own sense of safety shattered (but not broken) forever.
+I cried for days and days, my heart broke for my city, my home, for the people who died, some strangers, some friends, for their broken families, and my own shattered sense of safety.